resyntax/resyntax/README.md

-Wannabe Programmer.
-Done some stuff.
+Hobbyist Programmer.
+Done some stuff, most of it unfinished.
 All that can be said.

 contacting me is futile